SheldonKCalicott/AutoMessenger/README.md

 **Desktop Mass Messaging Automation Tool**

-AutoMessenger is a custom-built desktop application that streamlines the process of sending personalized text messages to multiple recipients using [Google Messages Web](https://messages.google.com/web/).
+AutoMessenger is a custom-built desktop application that streamlines the process of sending personalized text messages to multiple recipients using Google Messages Web.
 Built with Python, Selenium, and Tkinter, this app automates browser interactions to deliver custom messages at scale.
 It is especially useful for shift coordination, outreach, or time-sensitive updates where speed, accuracy, and automation are essential.

 ---

 ## Features

-- Upload contacts directly from a CSV file (`Name` and `Phone` columns required)
+- Upload contacts directly from a CSV file (requires `Name` and `Phone` columns)
-- Automatically formats phone numbers and filters invalid entries
+- Automatically formats phone numbers and filters out invalid entries
-- Sends personalized messages via Google Messages Web
-- Customize location and time ranges through a user-friendly interface
-- Live message preview that updates based on input
+- Customizable message preview with live updates
+- Location and time range inputs for dynamic message content
+- Message delivery automation using Google Messages Web
-- Retry logic for message delivery failures
+- Retry logic for failed deliveries
-- Confirmation dialogs and user prompts to guide the process
+- Easy-to-use desktop interface
+- Secure: no data is uploaded or stored externally

 ---